When's Your Birthday?

 When's Your Birthday? is a 1937 American romantic comedy film directed by Harry Beaumont and starring Joe E. Brown.
-While original prints of this film had a cartoon sequence in Technicolor directed by Bob Clampett and Leon Schlesinger, most surviving prints (including the Internet Archive) have the sequence in black-and-white.
+While original prints of this film had a cartoon sequence in Technicolor directed by Bob Clampett and produced by Leon Schlesinger, most surviving prints (including the Internet Archive) have the sequence in black-and-white.
 The film's copyright was not renewed, and it is in the public domain.